storizzi/md-as-config/README.md

 # Markdown As Configuration

-Converts Markdown files to Json for easy configuration.
-Includes Macro-Style inclusions using Handlebars, so that you can build configuration based on other configuration, including configuration from linked files
+Converts Markdown files to simple Json for intuitive human-readable configuration.
+Includes Macro-Style inclusions using Handlebars, so that you can build configuration based on other configuration, including configuration from linked files.
+[Apache 2.0 License](./LICENSE)

 ## Examples